Chocobozzz/PeerTube/README.md

 enough because one video could become famous and overload the server.
 It's the reason why we need to use a P2P protocol to limit the server load.
-Thanks to [WebTorrent](https://github.com/feross/webtorrent), we can make P2P (thus bittorrent) inside the web browser, as of today.
+Thanks to [WebTorrent](https://github.com/feross/webtorrent), we can make P2P (thus BitTorrent) inside the web browser, as of today.

 ## Features

-- [X] Frontend
 - [X] Angular frontend
 - [X] Join the fediverse
   - [X] Follow other instances
   - [X] Unfollow an instance